About tween animation

 You can edit individual property keyframes on Stage, in the Property inspector, or in the Motion Editor.
 Note that using the Motion Editor is optional when creating many types of simple motion tweens.

-Motion Editor is deprecated with Flash Professional CC.
+Motion Editor is deprecated with Animate CC.

 Symbol Instances and text fields only.
-Flash tweens only symbol instances and text fields.
+Animate tweens only symbol instances and text fields.
 All other object types are wrapped in a symbol when you apply a tween to them.
 The symbol instance can contain nested symbols, which can themselves be tweened on their own timelines.

 Single object per tween.
 The minimal building block in a tween layer is a tween span.
 A tween span in a tween layer can contain only one symbol instance or text field.
 The symbol instance is called the target of the tween span.
 However, a single symbol can contain many objects.